About Coyote Rock

 Located on Chanslor's rolling mountain hills, overlooking the ocean.
 Fireplace and picnic table at this site.
 Houses up to 4 tents and 10 people.

-CHECK-IN TIMES: Sunday - Wednesday 2PM-7PM, Thursday-Saturday 2PM-9PM.
-All guests arriving for camping should arrive before sundown.
+CHECK-IN TIMES: 12PM-6PM.
+All guests should arrive before sundown.

 - Listing type: Private

 - Accessibility: Moderate walk (5 - 10 mins)

 - Check out before: 11AM

 - Cancellation policy: Moderate

 The vibe at Coyote Rock